Colorado

 Colo.
 Rev. Stat. § 18-9-303 prohibits wiretapping telephone, telegraph, or electronic communications without the consent of at least one party to the conversation.
 The statute covers the interception of any communication transmitted via wire or electronic means.

-Under § 18-9-303, it is a criminal offense to "knowingly overhear, read, take, copy, or record any telephone or telegraph communication" without the consent of a party to the communication.
+Under § 18-9-303, it is a criminal offense to "knowingly overhear, read, take, copy, or record" a "telephone, telegraph, or electronic communication" without the consent of a party to the communication.
 The law also prohibits aiding, authorizing, or permitting another person to wiretap.

 This statute applies directly to AI meeting recording tools that capture audio from phone calls, VoIP conversations, and virtual meetings conducted over electronic communication platforms.